refinedev/refine/documentation/docs/core/refine-component/index.md

 :::

-The default sidebar can be customized by using refine hooks and passing custom components to the `Sider` property.
+The default sidebar can be customized by using Refine hooks and passing custom components to the `Sider` property.

-**refine** uses [Ant Design Sider](https://ant.design/components/layout/#Layout.Sider) component by default.
+**Refine** uses [Ant Design Sider](https://ant.design/components/layout/#Layout.Sider) component by default.

 > For more information, refer to the [`useMenu` hook documentation &#8594](/docs/core/hooks/utilities/use-menu)